-When cancer starts in the pancreas and spreads to other organs, it is called metastatic pancreatic cancer.
-No matter where in the body the cancer spreads, it is still considered to be pancreatic cancer (for instance, cancer that spreads from the pancreas to the liver is not considered to be liver cancer).
+Metastatic pancreatic cancer is cancer that starts in the pancreas and spreads to other organs, most commonly within the abdomen and to the liver, lungs, bones and brain.
+No matter where it spreads in the body, it is still considered pancreatic cancer.
+(For instance, cancer that spreads from the pancreas to the liver is not considered liver cancer.)

 Stage 4A and 4B pancreatic cancer

 Oncologists use a process known as staging to determine how far pancreatic cancer has spread.
 Stages 1, 2 and 3 indicate that the cancer has not spread outside of the pancreas, while stage 4 indicates metastatic pancreatic cancer.

 Depending on where the cancer has spread, metastatic pancreatic cancer can be classified as: